 The candidates must be able to show at least four half-year terms or have graduated in the following subject areas:

-Depending on the Swiss language region, they should have German or French at A2 level (Common European Framework of Reference CEFR).
+Depending on the Swiss language region, they should have German, French or Italian at A2 or B1 level (Common European Framework of Reference CEFR).
+Some schools also accept applicants who speak only very good English.

 An initial selection of the language assistant is made on the strength of the application file.
-Short-listed applicants are, as a rule, invited by Movetia to attend a telephone or Skype interview.
-The final selection is made in a third step by the heads of the host school.
+The final selection is made by the heads of the host school.

 Language assistants are placed almost exclusively with upper secondary level ‘Gymnasium’ (grammar) and VET schools (secondary schools, Federal Vocational Baccalaureate schools; pupils and students aged from 15 to 20 years).
 In individual cases, a language assistant can work at up to three schools.
 The language assistant and the school authorities sign an agreement or contract with each other.
 This sets out the terms and conditions of employment and the rights and obligations of both parties to the contract.